ssst0n3/ctf_dirty-pipe-escape-rw/README.md

 # diryt-pipe escape rw

-Get in the container by ssh -p30000 user@host with password user, and escape to the host to read /flag.
+Get in the container by `ssh -p30000 user@host` with password `user`, and escape to the host to read /flag.

 There's a local debug vm for you: https://ctf-challenges.obs.cn-south-1.myhuaweicloud.com/2022/hwctf_month-Qualifier-202204/container/dirty-pipe-escape-rw/ctf_dirty-pipe-escape-rw_debug_202204181408.shrunk.qcow2